Photo caption: Dreams change

 Emily: Yeah, what he said.

 Matt: It will be nice to concentrate and master our skills on one boat.
-What will happen where will we go?
+What will happen, where will we go?
 That all remains to be figured out.
 We will do it one day at a time.
 We only know what direction we think we want to go.
 All the pieces of the puzzle will come together eventually and our map will be made.
-We don’t exactly know what will happen on Sea odyssey that what makes it an adventure. looking forward to the experiences to come.
+We don’t exactly know what will happen on Sea Odyssey and that’s what makes it an adventure.
+Looking forward to the experiences to come.

 Normandy, Le Mont St. Michel.
 The real reason we are going to have ourselves a visit.
 This is the hope anyway.
 It is an island only at high tide.
 It has a 46-foot tidal range.
 That lovely street there gets completely buried little by a little.